zwc1625/reading-errors-and-debugging-using-pry-nyc01-seng-ft-080320/README.md

 hand, is like a REPL that you can inject into your program.

 Pry is far more flexible than IRB.
-Once you install the Pry library (via the Pry gem—we'll walk through installation in a bit), you can use the following line `binding.pry` anywhere in your code.
+Once you install the Pry library (via the Pry gem — we'll walk through installation in a bit), you can use the following line `binding.pry` anywhere in your code.

 ## Wait...
 What's 'binding'?